Ask The Experts Blog

 What’s Next?

-As well as getting educated on the technicalities of ASC 842, it’s important to learn about the differences among lease accounting software solutions.
+As well as getting educated on the technicalities of ASC 842, it’s essential to learn about the differences among lease accounting software solutions.
 It’s deceiving to watch online product demonstrations.
 It’s not until a company begins using the software and following the processes to comply with ASC 842 that accountants can readily determine the numerous flaws in a product that forces them to conduct manual workarounds that take an hour in spreadsheets.

 Although the initial processes of reaching compliance may seem daunting, the quicker private companies begin gathering their lease documents, educating themselves on ASC 842 requirements, and understanding the flaws and benefits of lease accounting software, the easier the road to reaching and maintaining compliance.